ldallen/Nubes-UseCases/README.md

 ## Requirements

 Before trying to run the examples, be sure that you have a recent version of Vertx-Nubes with NubesServer implemented.
+For the authentication examples, you will also need [this version](https://github.com/ldallen/vertx-nubes/tree/authentications) of Nubes.

 ##How to run the examples